dcppc/centillion/tests/Readme.md

 ### Local Tests

 Local tests can be run locally without any interaction with APIs.
-While these are of limited usefulness (search index will be empty), it does verify the basic mechanisms are working.

-The user interface and backend stuff is all still checked, but we fully expect the search index to be empty.
+These will still utilize centillion's search schema, but will load the search index with fake documents rather than fetching them from an API.

 Uncle Archie, which runs CI tests, runs local tests only (unless you request it to run short test or long test.)